adrianolszewski/Logistic-regression-is-regression/README.md

--   **Conditional Logistic Regression - helpful** when we deal with stratification and matching groups of data, e.g. in observational studies without randomization, to match subjects by some characteristics and create homogenous \"baseline\".
+-   **Conditional Logistic Regression - helpful** when we deal with stratification and matching groups of data, e.g. in observational studies without randomization, to match subjects by some characteristics and create homogenous "baseline".
 It can be used to reproduce the *Cochran-Mantel-Haenszel test* (via *clogit(\...strata)* in R)